menu

 UB/UW/Jeskai control

 This is your typical control deck.
 If you like control try the flavor that suits you.
 I haven’t really touched these decks so I can’t speak too much on them.
 If you are looking for the best chance to win, you are likely well served to try them at some point to see what all the fuss is about.
-Careful Consideration seems like quite an upgrade to me with the Delve spells.
+Consider seems like quite an upgrade to me with the Delve spells.

 Ensoul